Daily in the Hunterian Museum, Hunterian Art Gallery and The Mackintosh House

 Tuesdays at 1.00pm in the Hunterian Museum or Hunterian Art Gallery

-Daily tours of the Scottish Gold exhibition, led by our MUSEs (Museum University Student Educators).
+Special tours of the Mackintosh Architecture exhibition, led by our student MUSEs (Museum University Student Educators).

 For details of previous Hunterian events, click here.

 The University of Glasgow is a registered Scottish charity: Registration Number SC004401